-The great Memphis was the capital of ancient Egypt for eight consecutive dynasties and it reached a peak of flourishment during the rule of the 6th dynasty as the center worship of Ptah, “The God of Creation and Artworks“.
+The great Memphis Egypt city was the capital of ancient Egypt for eight consecutive dynasties and it reached a peak of flourishment during the rule of the 6th dynasty as the center worship of Ptah “The God of Creation and Artworks“.
 The main focus of worship in the city was the creator god Ptah, his consort Sekhmet, and their son Nefertem.

 It was at the main heart of the turmoil produced by the huge Assyrian threat.
-However, in 332 B.C, Alexander the great was crowned pharaoh in the temple of Ptah.
+However, in 332 B.C, Alexander the Great was crowned pharaoh in the temple of Ptah.
 He had many contributions especially the religious ones.
 When he died, he was buried in the temple of Ptah.
-After the rise of Thebes, the New Kingdom, Memphis started to decline after the 18th dynasty during the Ptolemaic dynasty and it falls in the second place after the foundation of Alexandria city.
+After the rise of Thebes, the New Kingdom of Egypt, Memphis Egypt started to decline after the 18th dynasty during the Ptolemaic dynasty and it falls in the second place after the foundation of Alexandria city.
 Alexandria remained the most important Egyptian city.
-Memphis remained the second city until the establishment of Fustat city in 641 C.E.
+Memphis Egypt city remained the second city until the establishment of Fustat city in 641 C.E.

 The Great Temple of Ptah

-This magnificent temple was dedicated to Ramses II, along with the three state gods: Amun, Ptah, and Horus.
+This magnificent temple was dedicated to Ramses II, along with the three-state gods: Amun, Ptah, and Horus.
 Its ruins were discovered in 1942.
-It reveals that the southern part of the city contained a large number of religious buildings with a great devotion to god Ptah, the main god in Memphis.
+It reveals that the southern part of the city contained a large number of religious buildings with great devotion to god Ptah, the main god in Memphis Egypt city.